GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-09-17-stott-robots-handler-v6.md

 ## Getting Started

 Stott Robots Handler v6 is available for **Optimizely PAAS CMS 12** on both nuget.optimizely.com and on nuget.org.
-You can see the full installation instructions and package information over on the [github page](https://github.com/GeekInTheNorth/Stott.Optimizely.RobotsHandler), including how to configure the addon for use with Opti Id.
+You can see the full installation instructions and package information over on the [github page](https://github.com/GeekInTheNorth/Stott.Optimizely.RobotsHandler), including how to configure the add-on for use with Opti Id.

 Getting started can be as simple as: